wu-lab-egio/EGIO/README.md

 -g: gap penalty during dynamic programming (optional, default is -1)

-## more detailed description of EGIO is listed in manual.pdf
+more detailed description of EGIO can be found in manual.pdf